Exploring the City Through Neurodivergent Sensory Experiences

 Mapping a New Perspective: The ND Body in Motion

 This project sets out to map research on neurodivergent (ND) bodies in motion, specifically looking at how walking and moving through a city feels for neurodivergent individuals.
-In exploring this, we’re developing what we call a “neurodivergent corpo-sensorial model”—a way to understand how sensory experiences shape one’s relationship with the city, street by street.
+In exploring this, we’re developing what we call a “neurodivergent corpo-sensorial lens” or a specific way to view and understand how sensory experiences shape one’s relationship with the city, street by street.
 By focusing on walking as an experience, we propose a new term, “Neurodivergent corpography,” to capture this unique way of navigating space.
 This model reveals how urban areas can affect people differently depending on their sensory sensitivities, providing insights that could lead to more inclusive design.

 Surface